-- 1. Convert the "raw" Reson XTF data to the HDCS data format. - 2.
-If necessary parse PosPac data using HIPS "Load attitude and nav" tool (only if navigation or attitude data is missing from the XTF data). - 3.
+- 1. Convert the "raw" Reson data to the HDCS data format. - 2.
+If necessary parse PosPac data using HIPS "Load attitude and nav" tool (only if navigation or attitude data is missing or corrupt in the RAW data). - 3.
 Load predicted tides. - 4.
 Load and apply sound velocity files. - 5.
 "Merge" data to apply position, attitude, vessel offsets, and dynamic draft correctors to bathymetry and compute the corrected depth and position of each sounding. - 6.
 Compute TPE. - 7.
 Filter data according to the following criteria: - Reject soundings with poor quality flags, (0 for Reson and 3 for Elac).